f00kthisc0de/flaschenpost/README.md

 ![alt text](demo_pics/schadendelete.png)<br>

-Of course you can delete your edits again by just clicking on the red cross of the specific damage you want to remove.<br>
+Of course you can delete your edits at any time by just clicking on the red cross of the specific damage you want to remove.<br>